OlexandraKorol/UserAuthorization/README.md

 ## Step 2: Start Application

 Let Metro Bundler run in its _own_ terminal.
 Open a _new_ terminal from the _root_ of your React Native project.
-Run the following command to start your _Android_ or _iOS_ app:
+Run the following command to start _Android_ or _iOS_ app:

 ### For Android